 Some possible recreation improvements for the future include improvements to the tennis courts and additional soccer fields.
-In addition, the community does not have a disc golf course, an activity especially popular among eighteen to mid-twenty year olds.
 Another feature that could be considered is a dog park, an enclosed area for dogs and dog owners to train, exercise and socialize.
 Lastly, increasing playground amenities, or a dedicated area in a central park, for toddler play is desired.